Intrinsic Injuries to the Jaw’s Temporomandibular Joint

 Clinical practice Intervention aimed at reducing peripheral sensitization, masticatory muscle guarding, and negative emotive states surrounding pain have the potential to prevent central sensitization from developing.

-A multimodal conservative approach has the best chance of accomplishing this goal.
+A multimodal conservative approach to using an anterior bite plane splint has the best chance of accomplishing this goal.
 Because it’s impossible to tell who might develop an intrinsic injury, universal education regarding the potential for sustained jaw pain should be adopted, with special attention given to patients who are at high risk of developing TMDs.

 Dr. Brad Eli, DMD, MS is a graduate of UCLA’s post-doctoral Orofacial Pain program.
 The field of orofacial pain, temporomandibular disorders, and treatment of sleep disorders became the 12th specialty of dentistry in 2020.
 Over the past 29 years of clinical practice specializing in orofacial pain and sleep, Dr. Eli has also been on the educational staff at university hospitals, pain centers, and the clinical staff of Southern California hospitals.